Successful CRM Implementation Plan: 10 Step Strategy

 What is CRM implementation?

-One often hears talk of CRM implementation, meaning something along the lines of subscribing to a new system, doing a bunch of data migration, and getting all these new apps.
+CRM implementation isn't the same as CRM integration, and one often hears talk of it as something like subscribing to a new system, doing a bunch of data migration, and getting all these new apps.

-But choosing the right CRM platform, plugging in the right customer data (and other CRM data), and doing proper CRM training after rollout isn’t always a piece of cake.
-There are, indeed, specialists in CRM implementing, and perhaps your business would do best to hire one.
-But it’s not necessary, and might be too pricey for smaller operations on a budget.
+But choosing the right CRM platform, plugging in the correct customer data (and other CRM data), and doing proper CRM training after rollout isn't always a piece of cake.
+There are specialists in CRM implementation, and perhaps your business would do best to hire one.
+But it's unnecessary and might be too pricey for smaller operations on a budget.

 How proper CRM implementations impact your business

-CRM project planning impacts your business in many ways.
-Having a proper CRM implementation plan means saving time, having the most accurate and valuable data, and getting all your staff on the same page and using the same information.
+CRM project planning affects your business in many ways.
+Having the right CRM implementation plan means saving time, having the most accurate and valuable data, and getting all your staff on the same page and using the same information.

 Making the most of your CRM data